Kalibo International Airport: Expansion and development

-The Kalibo International Airport has one of the busiest international flight activity in Western Visayas.
+The Kalibo International Airport has among the highest international flight activity in Western Visayas.
 Regular and chartered flights accommodate thousands of travelers during the holidays from Asian routes to the capital town of Kalibo.

 A 200 m extension of the runway was due to open by the end of 2017, which would extend the current 2187 m runway to 2387 m.

 The construction of the new terminal building is to start as soon as possible.
 There is also to be widening and extension of the apron and expansion of the tarmac, plus additional aircraft parking, airport lights and vehicular parking.

 A ₱17.9-million expansion and rehabilitation project for the terminal building begun on July 2, 2018 as part of the Build!
 Build!
 Build! program of the government that has been pushing for the development and expansion of existing infrastructures such as airports.
 Rehabilition works were completed on September 15, 2020.
 The entire rehabilitation project, which included the rehabilitation of the terminal, reblocking of apron pavement and upgrades to the nearby facilities, was inaugurated on June 4, 2021.

 Structure

 Runway

 The airport has a single 2500 m runway with a width of 45 m, running in a direction of 05°/23°.
-It can accommodate narrow-body aircraft such as the Airbus A320 family.
+It can accommodate narrow-body aircraft such as the Airbus A320 family and Airbus A321.